googlearchive/backbonefire/README.md

-Backfire
+BackFire
 ========
-Backfire is a set of Backbone bindings for [Firebase](http://www.firebase.com).
+BackFire is a set of Backbone bindings for [Firebase](http://www.firebase.com).
 The bindings let you use a special Collection type that will automatically synchronize all models contained within it to Firebase, without the need to make explicit calls to save or sync.